NextronSystems/thor-manual/deployment/thor-cloud.rst

 THOR Cloud
 ==========

-We launched a Service called **THOR Cloud**, which allows you to download and run THOR on multiple endpoints with a single binary.
+**THOR Cloud** is a cloud service which allows you to download and run THOR on multiple endpoints with a single binary, without installing an agent.
 This avoids the pain of distributing THOR and collecting its output in bigger environments, as you can just run the launcher binary and watch the scan slowly finish.

 .. figure:: ../images/thor-cloud.png
-   :alt: Downloading THOR Clouds Launcher
+   :alt: Downloading THOR Cloud's Launcher

-   Downloading THOR Clouds Launcher
+   Downloading THOR Cloud's Launcher

 Within THOR Cloud you can create different campaigns, which all can be configured with different scan options.
 Every campaign